riakhaitan/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Expense Expert.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-5. The data is just for demonstration purposes.
+5. The data used here is for demonstration purposes.
 When you launch ExpenseExpert for the first time, it is not preloaded with any data.<br>
    ![Ui](images/Ui.png)

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>